FranciscoGalan/Book_recommender/README.md

 | Maria      | -0.291748         |
 | Bill Gates | -0.555556         |

 The Book Recommender also considers how high are the **mean ratings** of my contacs.
-This makes sense: if a contact rates most books with two stars, her five-star ratings  should count more than those of a contact that rates most books with five stars.
+This should make sense: if a contact rates most books with two stars, her five-star ratings  should count more than those of a contact that rates most books with five stars.

 | Contact    | Mean rating | Standard deviation |
 | ---------- | ----------- | ------------------ |